hpwit/I2SClocklessLedDriver/README.md

 showPixelsFirstTranpose();

 ```

 Example: `FullBufferFastLED.ino` this example is the equivalent of  `gettingstartedFastLED.ino` but using the buffer.
-It can be noticed that the overall fps is now equivalent to
+It can be noticed that the overall fps is now higher.

+#### `setPixelinBuffer(uint32_t pos, uint8_t red, uint8_t green, uint8_t blue)`
+This function put a pixel directly in the DMA buffer doing the transposition for RGB leds

+#### `setPixelinBuffer(uint32_t pos, uint8_t red, uint8_t green, uint8_t blue,uint8_t white)`
+This function put a pixel directly in the DMA buffer doing the transposition for RGBW leds

+**If you are using these two functions and use `showPixelsFirstTranpose()` it will not work as this function will erase the DMA buffer while transposing the entire led buffer**

+To display the content of the DMA buffer directly use

+#### `showPixelsFromBuffer()`
+This function directly show the leds from the DMA buffer without doing any transposition of the led buffer.

+Example: `FullBufferWithoutTransposition.ino`

+#### Remember what a video chip is ?
+A video chip is  in continuously displaying the content of the video RAM (with some perks like for a game boy) without using the CPU at all.

+Now you can consider the DMA buffer as video RAM and the video chip as the I2S.
+We just need to have hte showPixelsFromBuffer to  loop.

+`showPixelsFromBuffer(LOOP)` : this function will display the content of the DMA buffer wihtout using the CPU

+Example: `FullBufferLoop.ino`  In this example only with one show function

+If you want to stop the loop `stopDisplayLoop()`  look at the example `FullBufferLoopStartStop.ino` .
+The lopp is stopped after 500 'turns' and restart afer 1500.

+#### What about frame synchro ??